tesserae/apitess/mkdocs-site/docs/endpoints/texts.md

 Note that not all texts in the database have a CTS URN, so query by `cts_urn` may not retrieve desired results.

+Also note that query arguments are case-sensitive, so asking for the texts by an author named `vergil` is different from an author named `Vergil`.

 ### Response

 On success, the response includes a JSON data payload consisting of a JSON object with the key `"texts"`, associated with an array of JSON objects.
 The JSON objects in the array, in turn, contain the following keys: